-Students must also successfully complete qualifying examinations, write and defend a dissertation proposal, and write and defend a doctoral dissertation.
-Ph.D. research is aimed at fundamentally advancing the state of the art in UCTE.
-Ph.D. students are expected to submit the dissertation work for publication in scholarly journals and disseminate findings throughout industry periodicals.
+PhD students must also successfully complete qualifying examinations, write and defend a dissertation proposal, and write and defend a doctoral dissertation.
+PhD research is aimed at fundamentally advancing the state of the art in UCTE.
+PhD students are expected to submit the dissertation work for publication in scholarly journals and disseminate findings throughout industry periodicals.

-Ph.D. students are expected to complete an internship of approximately 3 months in duration (with a design firm, contractor, owner, equipment manufacturer, etc., and preferably on a UCTE job site).
+PhD students are expected to complete an internship of approximately 3 months in duration (with a design firm, contractor, owner, equipment manufacturer, etc., and preferably on a UCTE job site).
 If an internship is not available or if the student has sufficient industry experience (determined by advisor and committee), the student may complete an industry-focused research project via independent study with a UCTE faculty member and industry partner culminating with a written report and presentation.